Bernardino López de Carvajal: Life

+Cardinal

+King Ferdinand II of Aragon recommended Carvajal's promotion to the cardinalate, which was done by Pope Alexander VI (Borja) at the consistory of September 20, 1493, where he was created cardinal-priest of Sts.
+Peter and Marcellinus, which title he exchanged in 1495 for that of Santa Croce in Gerusalemme.

 In the following years he was sent twice as legate to the German imperial court, also to Naples, and acted as Governor of Campania.
 In 1503 he was made Bishop of Siguenza in Spain, and Administrator of the diocese of Avellino; from 1507 to 1509 he was in turn Cardinal-Bishop of Albano, Bishop of Frascati, Bishop of Palestrina and Bishop of Sabina.

-King Ferdinand II of Aragon recommended his promotion to cardinal, which was done at the consistory of September 20, 1493, where he was created cardinal-priest of Sts.
-Peter and Marcellinus, which title he exchanged in 1495 for that of Santa Croce in Gerusalemme.
+Rebel

 In spite of this rapid advancement and his numerous benefices he is best remembered as the leading spirit of the schismatical Council of Pisa (1511), which he organized with the aid of four other cardinals (Cardinal Briçonnet, Cardinal Francisco Borja, Cardinal Federico Sanseverino, and Cardinal René de Prie).
 Dissatisfaction with his treatment by Pope Julius II, and subserviency to the excommunicate Louis XII of France, led Carvajal to this rebellious attitude.

-Moroni (Diz., X, 134) says that he went so far as to accept the office of Antipope Martin VI at Milan whither the Council was soon transferred.
+Gaetano Moroni says that he went so far as to accept the office of Antipope Martin VI at Milan whither the Council was soon transferred.
 Von Reumont says that in Pisa he was known to the urchins of the street as "Papa Bernardino".

 It would seem, therefore, that ambition was his chief falling; otherwise he was reputed a good theologian and a friend of art and letters, virtuous, eloquent, and skilful in the business of the curia.
 Both Carvajal and his colleagues were excommunicated by Julius II, and deposed from their offices, which act of the pope was confirmed by the Fifth Lateran Council (1512).
 At the seventh session (1513) of this council the Italian cardinals, Carvajal and Sanseverino, separated from their two French colleagues, formally renounced the schism, and were restored by Pope Leo X to their offices.

 Carvajal was later made Cardinal-Bishop of Ostia and Dean of the Sacred College, with his uncle's former title of San Marcello, and as such welcomed to Rome Pope Adrian VI, whom he survived, and Pope Clement VII.

 Carvajal sponsored a considerable body of works that celebrated the deeds of the Catholic Kings and those of the Great Captain, Gonzalo Fernández de Córdoba.
 He also commissioned literary translations.

 He had lived at Rome under eight popes, and was buried in his titular church of Santa Croce, where a magnificent sepulchral monument perpetuates his memory.
 The noble but modernized frescoes (Pinturicchio school) in the tribuna of the apse, representing the Discovery of the Holy Cross, are owing to his generosity.